rockca/hardDeploy/README.md

 `hardhat node`

-In particulat it adds an argument `--export` that allows you to specify a destination file where the info about the contracts deployed is written.
+In particular it adds an argument `--export` that allows you to specify a destination file where the info about the contracts deployed is written.
 Your webapp can then access all contracts information.

 ---